hfinkel/lfort/docs/PCHInternals.rst

 expression.
 For example, the statement representing the body of a function will be stored directly following the declaration of the function.

-As with types and declarations, each statement and expression kind in Clang's abstract syntax tree (``ForStmt``, ``CallExpr``, etc.) has a corresponding record type in the AST file, which contains the serialized representation of that statement or expression.
+As with types and declarations, each statement and expression kind in LFort's abstract syntax tree (``ForStmt``, ``CallExpr``, etc.) has a corresponding record type in the AST file, which contains the serialized representation of that statement or expression.
 Each substatement or subexpression within an